inogs/ModelBuild/README.md

-# OGSTM-BFM on GPU, HowTo
+# HowTo: OGSTM-BFM on GPU

 ## Where to find the code